study-ORCATech-cloud/learn-and-earn-fork/docs/architecture-development/component-library.md

 # Component Library Documentation

-This document provides comprehensive documentation for all UI components available in the ORCATech Learning Platform.
+This document provides comprehensive documentation for all UI components available in the LabDojo Learning Platform.
 Components are organized by category and include usage examples, props, and best practices.

 ## Table of Contents